cyber-prophet/bostrom-journal/BostromJournal001.md

 ### The transaction cost in Bostrom [~](QmYYB4EEb9KUagqotDWFYtCUsmsFqhNtneqALdTTrKut1t)

-Any action changing state in a blockchain is a transaction.
+Any action changing the state in a blockchain is a transaction.
 Each transaction has a cost.
 That cost is covered by an agent conducting the transaction.

 Examples of actions in Bostrom:

-- adding knowledge to knowledge graph by creating cyberlinks
+- adding knowledge to the knowledge graph by creating cyberlinks
   - setting neuron's avatar on cyb.ai
   - sending neuron's tweet on cyb.ai
   - sending a comment on a particle on cyb.ai